Amid crypto turmoil, senators propose sweeping oversight

 And crypto lobbying has followed suit.
 This year, for the first time, industry executives have flooded money into congressional races, spending $20 million, according to records and interviews.

-Despite the risks, surveys show that roughly 16% of adult Americans, or 40 million people, have invested in cryptocurrencies.
-And 43% of men age 18-29 have put money into cryptocurrency.
+Despite the risks, about 16% of adult Americans, or 40 million people, have invested in cryptocurrencies, according to a September 2021 Pew Research Center poll.
+And 43% of men ages 18 to 29 have put money into cryptocurrency.

-African Americans are also more likely to invest in cryptocurrencies than white consumers.
+Black Americans are also more likely to invest in cryptocurrencies than white Americans.

-President Joe Biden signed an executive order in March, urging the Federal Reserve to explore whether the central bank should create its own digital currency and directed federal agencies, including the Treasury Department, to study the impact of cryptocurrency on financial stability and national security.
+President Biden signed an executive order in March urging the Federal Reserve to explore whether the central bank should create its own digital currency and directing federal agencies, including the Treasury Department, to study the effects of cryptocurrencies on financial stability and national security.

-Treasury Secretary Janet Yellen said in an April speech at American University that more government regulation is needed to police the proliferation of cryptocurrency and ward off fraudulent or illicit transactions.
+Treasury Secretary Janet L. Yellen said in an April speech at American University that more government regulation is needed to police the proliferation of cryptocurrencies and ward off fraudulent or illicit transactions.

 “We have a strong interest in ensuring that innovation does not lead to a fragmentation in international payment architectures,” she said, adding that the Treasury Department will work with the White House and other agencies to develop reports and recommendations on digital currencies.